ng-doc/ng-doc/apps/documentation/src/app/getting-started/roadmap/index.md

 application, not very cool right?
 We will rewrite this part, leaving the existing API and moving the assembly of playgrounds to the side of the `@ng-doc/builder`.

-## Performance

-We also want to work on performance to speed up the generation of documentation, we have a few ideas, but we'll see what comes of it

 ## Stackblitz API

 We're going to improve the demo by adding the ability for users of your documentation to open the